-Ebola Outbreak in DRC and Uganda – WHO Declares Global Health Emergency
+Ebola Outbreak in DRC and Uganda – Travel Restrictions Now in Place Across Five Countries

-Bundibugyo Ebola Spreads Across Ituri Province and into Uganda
+Bundibugyo Ebola Spreads Across Eastern DRC and into Uganda

-An Ebola outbreak caused by Bundibugyo ebolavirus — a strain for which no approved vaccine or treatment currently exists — is actively spreading in the Democratic Republic of the Congo and has now reached Uganda.
-On May 16, the World Health Organization declared the outbreak a Public Health Emergency of International Concern (PHEIC), the highest international health alert available.
+An Ebola outbreak caused by Bundibugyo ebolavirus – a strain for which no approved vaccine or treatment currently exists – is actively spreading in the Democratic Republic of the Congo and has now reached Uganda.
+On May 17, the World Health Organization declared the outbreak a Public Health Emergency of International Concern (PHEIC), the highest international health alert available.
+The outbreak is growing rapidly, and the situation is changing daily.

 Where and how many

-The outbreak began April 24, 2026, with the suspected index case a healthcare worker at a medical center in Bunia, Ituri Province, whose source of infection remains unknown.
-As of May 19:
+The outbreak began in early May 2026, with the suspected index case a healthcare worker in Bunia, Ituri Province, whose source of infection remains unknown.
+As of May 27:

-• At least four healthcare workers have died
+• At least four healthcare workers have died; the number of infected health workers continues to grow

 • Contact tracing is ongoing